marcopennekamp/lore/spec/expressions.md

 -a     // Negation
 ```

-Arithmetic operations have the following **conversion rules:**
+Arithmetic operations have the following **conversion rules** for types:

-- If both arguments are real or integer, the result is also of the same type.
+- If both arguments are real or integer, the result is also **of the same type**.
-- If one of the arguments is real, the result will also be real.
+- If one of the arguments is real, the result will also **be real**.

-- **TODO:** This is wrong.
-Calculations like `2.5 * 2` don't necessarily yield a `Real`, since `Int` is decided at run-time.
+This only concerns types at **compile time**, of course.
+A calculation such as `2.5 * 2` might be typed as `Real` at compile-time, but provides a run-time value of `Int`.
+This is not a problem, since `Int` is a subtype of `Real`.
+This cannot happen in reverse, either: two integers will always produce another integer, unless the result exceeds (or would exceed) the MAX_SAFE_INTEGER or MIN_SAFE_INTEGER limit.

 ##### Equality and Order